python/devguide/developer-workflow/psrt.rst

 The coordinator will make a determination about a report, either marking the ticket as a non-issue, as an issue that isn't a security vulnerability, or as a security vulnerability.
-If the Coordinator needs help from core team member experts in making the determination, the experts may be added as 'Collaborators' to the GHSA ticket.
+If the Coordinator needs help from core team experts in making the determination, the experts may be added as 'Collaborators' to the GHSA ticket.
 Accepted security vulnerabilities will be moved to the 'Draft' state in GHSA.